apache/beam-site/src/documentation/programming-guide.md

 ## <a name="transforms-composite"></a>Composite Transforms

-Transforms can have a nested structure, where a complex transform performs multiple simpler transforms (such as more than one `ParDo`, `Combine`, or `GroupByKey`).
+Transforms can have a nested structure, where a complex transform performs multiple simpler transforms (such as more than one `ParDo`, `Combine`, `GroupByKey`, or even other composite transforms).
 These transforms are called composite transforms.
 Nesting multiple transforms inside a single composite transform can make your code more modular and easier to understand.

-Many of Beam's pre-written transforms are composite transforms.
+The Beam SDK comes packed with many useful composite transforms.
 See the API reference pages for a list of transforms:
   * [Pre-written Beam transforms for Java]({{ site.baseurl }}/documentation/sdks/javadoc/{{ site.release_latest }}/index.html?org/apache/beam/sdk/transforms/package-summary.html)
   * [Pre-written Beam transforms for Python]({{ site.baseurl }}/documentation/sdks/pydoc/{{ site.release_latest }}/apache_beam.transforms.html)